California High-Speed Rail: Legislative context

-The only specific requirements set by Prop 1A were to complete a link between San Francisco and Los Angeles, and that the Authority would study the additional corridors for possible inclusion.
+The only specific route requirements set by Prop 1A were to complete a link between San Francisco and Los Angeles, and that the Authority would study the additional corridors for possible inclusion.
 It did not require that all corridors be built, indicate the order of construction, or specify precise routes and station locations other than in San Francisco and Los Angeles.
 The designation of the San Francisco to Los Angeles segment as "Phase 1," and additional adopted corridors as "Phase 2," was published in the Authority's 2012 Business Plan.